Enabling Observability for AWS Services

 - Enter new AWS KMS alias or choose existing one and give Next.

-- In Step 2 Choose log events section uncheck the Management events and check Data events.
+- In Choose log events section uncheck the Management events and check Data events.

 - In Data event type select S3 and in Log selector template select Log all events then click Next.